awsdocs/amazon-eks-user-guide/doc_source/launch-templates.md

 ### Provide user data to pass arguments to the `bootstrap.sh` file included with an Amazon EKS optimized Linux/Bottlerocket AMI<a name="mng-specify-eks-ami"></a>

 Bootstrapping is a term used to describe adding commands that can be run when an instance starts\.
+For example, bootstrapping allows using extra [https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) arguments\.
 You can pass arguments to the `bootstrap.sh` script by using `eksctl` without specifying a launch template\.
 Or you can do so by specifying the information in the user data section of a launch template\.

 ------
 #### [ eksctl without specifying a launch template ]